practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/04 - logic programming/Prolog/Tau Prolog/README.md

 According to my experience, the best way to start with Tau Prolog is to use the official sandbox: http://tau-prolog.org/sandbox/

-I noticed that the _:- use_module(library(lists))._ rule isn't needed there, since this library seems to be visible anyway.
+I noticed that the _:- use_module(library(lists))._ clause isn't needed there, since this library seems to be visible anyway.

 Since the complete map coloring problem of Germany, with 16 states and 4 colors, also in this sandbox, doesn't come to a final result (within a reasonable amount of time), I developed a shorter version with only the first 8 states (but still with four colors):